kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Glitchless.md

 - A Quest for the Star Forge

 ## Version History

+**v3.3 (August 2023)**
+- Reformat for the transfer from SRC to GitHub.
+- Minor corrections and updates.

 **v3.2 (September 2022)**
 - On Korriban, Rogue Droid is now destroyed, while Renegade Sith are saved.